mrismanaziz/Reforestation/README.md

-## How do you teach a kid to climb stairs?
-There is a step by step guide.
+## I adopted my dog from a blacksmith.
+As soon as we got home he made a bolt for the door.